utdata/rwdir/09-factors.Rmd

 - Create a chart that uses categorical data.
 - Reorder the values in the chart using `fct_reorder()`.

-This is the charts we want to build:
+This is the chart we want to build:

 ![Popular princesses](images/factors-graphic-example.png)

-## Resources

-These resources can help you understand the concepts.
-Factors can be a complicated, but we are just dealing with one thing, so we'll try to keep it as simple as possible.

-- This post on [Reordering a variable in ggplot](https://www.r-graph-gallery.com/267-reorder-a-variable-in-ggplot2/) helped me understand how to reorder factors for graphics.
-- Hadley Wickam's R for Data Science has a [Chapter on factors](https://r4ds.had.co.nz/factors.html).
-For those who _really_ want to learn more about them later.

 ## Create our survey project